 Please take the time to carefully review options and requirements for participation in the AVSDA program:

-Apply to foster, train, and (provided you meet all criteria), adopt an AVSDA dog.
+Apply to (provided you meet all criteria) adopt an AVSDA service dog candidate.

-AVSDA offers two year-long training tracks to help you train your own service dog:
+AVSDA offers two different one-year-long training tracks to help you train your own service dog:

 AVSDA funds admitted students:

-AVSDA pays for surgical neutering of AVSDA foster dogs at an AVSDA veterinary hospital.
+AVSDA pays for surgical neutering and first year vaccinations of AVSDA provided dogs at an AVSDA veterinary hospital.

 AVSDA does NOT pay for:

-Dog care, food, maintenance, grooming, and veterinary well and emergency expenses are the responsibility of the student.
+Dog care, food, maintenance, grooming, veterinary well-care, and emergency expenses; these are the responsibility of the student.

 AVSDA has an attendance policy: